Surpris/chatpdf-api-python/README.md

 # chatpdf-api-python

-**This module is unofficial.**
+**NOTE: This module is unofficial.**

-Python wrapper for [ChatPDF Backend API](https://www.chatpdf.com/docs/api/backend){:target="_blank"}.
-This module provides wrapper functions that ease usage of ChatPDF APIs.
+This module provides wrapper functions that ease the usage of the ChatPDF Backend APIs.

 ## References

 * [ChatPDF](https://www.chatpdf.com/)
     * [ChatPDF Backend API](https://www.chatpdf.com/docs/api/backend)

-# Installation
+## Installation

-This module is NOT supposed to be published in PyPi to avoid mistaking this module for an official one.
+This module is NOT supposed to be published in PyPI for users to avoid mistaking this module for an official one.
 You can install this module in the usual ways you do from a given Git repository.
 One method is as follows:

 ```sh
 pip install git+https://github.com/Surpris/chatpdf-api-python.git
 ```

-# Examples
+## Examples

 Please see the [examples](./examples) directory.

-# Usage
+## Usage

-## import and set API_KEY
+### import and set API_KEY

 ```python
 # import this module